Skip to main content

 You can run CodeQL from the command line (CodeQL CLI) or integrate with Visual Studio Code using the CodeQL extension.

-name: "CodeQL Analysis"
+name: "CodeQL Advanced"

 on: